PRISM

 RL agents spend millions of steps learning strategy, but that knowledge is locked inside continuous neural network weights.
 You can't read it, extract it, or move it to a different agent.

-Training a second agent on a related task means starting from scratch — no borrowing, no shortcuts.
-PRISM fixes that by forcing agents to reason through a shared layer of discrete, interpretable concepts.
+Training a second agent on the same task means starting from scratch.
+PRISM fixes that by forcing agents to reason through a shared layer of discrete, interpretable concepts — and using those concepts as a transfer interface.

 How It Works